rikas/slack-poster/README.md

 poster.send_message(message) # => "ok"
 ```

-This will produce a message like this one:
+This will create a message like this one:

 ![](http://f.cl.ly/items/2S0E03450f2d3h2Y2w26/guybrush1.png)